keensoft/disable-create-missing-people/README.md

 Note
 ====
-On Alfresco 4.2.d CE and Alfresco 4.2 EE there is a new called "create.missing.people" which allows to set the desired behaviour without impacting any other functionality.
+On Alfresco 4.2.d CE and Alfresco 4.2 EE there is a new called "create.missing.people" property which allows to set the desired behaviour without impacting any other functionality.